ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It is allowed for one EAT to be embedded in another.
 This is for complex devices that have more than one subsystem capable of generating an EAT.
-Typically, one will be the device-wide EAT that is low to medium security and another from a Secure Element or similar that is high security.
+For example, one might be the device-wide EAT that is low to medium security and another from a Secure Element or similar that is high security.

-The contents of the "eat" claim must be a fully signed, optionally encrypted, EAT token.
+The contents of the "nested_eat" claim must be a fully signed, optionally encrypted, EAT token.

 ### CDDL